 Go in lower than you are prepared to pay - the worst outcome is they just say no and you can try to meet in the middle.
 Don't underestimate the power of having the cash with you as well.
 If you make a fair offer and are ready to hand over the cash there and then it can be very tempting for the seller - especially as this is a buyer's market and there are no guarantees when the next interested party may come along!

 Hopefully, this guide will help you out in your search for a bargain.
-Once you have found your new motorcycle or scooter, remember to come back to Lexham for a great insurance quote!
+Once you have found your new motorcycle or scooter, remember to come back to Lexham for an insurance quote!
 Good luck!

 Download our Scooter and Motorcycle buying guide tick list